 The Best and the Worst Aspects of Donkey Ownership

-Any animal, including donkeys, have unique pros and cons of ownership.
-Donkeys are no exception!
+But owning any animal, including donkeys, comes with some unique pros and cons.
 Donkey owners are generally very enthusiastic about their animals but won’t sugarcoat their quirks.
-Some attributes, such as their intelligence, can be both a plus and a minus at the same time!
+After all, some attributes, including intelligence, can be both a pro and a con!

 A donkey can make a fantastic addition to your herd: they form close bonds with people and other animals, may guard other livestock from predators, and are relatively inexpensive to own.
 Weigh these pros, however, against cons such as their longevity (you may need to write your donkey into your will), loud braying, and how difficult it can be to identify illness.